apache/www-site/content/foundation/governance/members.md

 Given the distributed and volunteer nature of the ASF, the Foundation no longer holds official, in-person meetings of the Membership.
 Foundations and projects conduct all their business on normal email lists, although some of the lists are private.
 Members do often meet in small groups in person, although this is for social reasons, and often involves a meal or drinks.
-When the ASF's annual ApacheCon conference takes place in a physical location, rather than online, many members and committers traditionally attend and meet each other there.
+When the ASF's [Community over Code](https://communityovercode.org) conference takes place in a physical location, rather than online, many members and committers traditionally attend and meet each other there.

 ## Merit  {#merit}